VictorSully79/opsReadingNotes/trafficCapture.md

 - No visibility on intra-switch traffic

-- Not appropriate for the observation of a narrow tgraffic range.
+- Not appropriate for the observation of a narrow traffic range.